 The caste system is linked to a Hindu belief in the four varnas - ordering and ranking people by their “innate” spiritual purity.
 At the highest position are the priests, Brahmins.
 The warriors, Kshatriyas, are next and the Vaishyas, merchants, follow them.
 The lowest caste belongs to Shurdas (laborers, artisans, and servants doing ritually “unclean” work.)
-The Shudra caste was once known as the “untouchables” and they were heavily discriminated against – being unable to drink from wells used by higher castes, participate in religious rituals, or even have their shadows fall on Brahmins.
+A further group of people existed outside the caste system.
+These were the ‘Dalits’ or “untouchables” and they were heavily discriminated against – being unable to drink from wells used by higher castes, participate in religious rituals, or even have their shadows fall on Brahmins.

-Today, the Indian constitution prohibits the use of “untouchable” to describe members of the Shudra caste or discrimination based on caste.
+Today, the Indian constitution prohibits the use of “untouchable” to describe members of a class or discrimination based on caste.
 However, it remains important to religious practices and continues to be a divisive area of life in India today.

 - Genetic Study Reveals Origin of India's Caste System